OLC-Bioinformatics/ConFindr/docs/usage.md

 ```

 The run shouldn't take too long—depending on how powerful your machine is, it should be done in one to two minutes.
 Once the run is complete, you'll be able to inspect your results.
-Take a look at `output/confindr_report.csv`:
+Take a look at `output/confindr_report.csv`.

+If your files are paired-end reads that don't following the `_R1` for forward reads and `_R2` for reverse reads naming convention, then you'll need to specify the pattern to search for using `-fid` and `-rid`.

 ### Running ConFindr using rMLST databases